solving sql server problems for millions of dbas and developers since 2006

 GO

-The screen shot below shows that the this column does allow NULLs.
+The screen shot below shows that this column allows NULLs.

 So now that we have that covered let's get down to the issue at hand.
 So based on how tables and columns are setup and how data is stored you may run into an issue where you have data stored in tables that have NULL values and you need to join on these values.
 Sounds pretty easy, but let's see what happens when this occurs.